rzurawicki/FISWebViewPreloader/README.md

 ```

 ---
-##Using FISWebViewPreloader to create pre-loaded `UIWebView` objects
+##Using FISWebViewPreloader to create pre-loaded `WKWebView` objects
 Using `FISWebViewPreloader` is very easy.
 We recommend creating a private variable to use `FISWebViewPreloader`:

 ```Objective-C